Kalamazoo man accused of throwing Molotov cocktail at KDPS cruiser identified - NewsBreak

 Shooting seriously injures teenage girl

-GRAND RAPIDS, Mich. — A teenage girl was shot and seriously injured, according to the Grand Rapids Police Department.
+GRAND RAPIDS, Mich. — A teenage girl was shot and seriously injured Wednesday, according to the Grand Rapids Police Department.
 The shooting happened on Fair Street near Division Street in Grand Rapids.
 Body found: Police investigate death at a Grand Rapids park, no foul play suspected.
-The Grand Rapid Police...
+The Grand Rapid...

 Driver faces felony charges in crash that killed 21-year-old WMU student